What are we trying to do

 We have contingency plans in place, including homeworking arrangements, to make sure we can continue to provide a service to the public and the profession.

-With increased home-working, we are moving towards digital services.
+With increased home-working, we have moved towards more digital services.
 If you cannot find the answer to your query on our website, we would encourage you to get in touch with us by email.
 This includes sending forms to us by email rather than post where possible.

 Our Birmingham office at The Cube is still open, but the majority of our staff are homeworking.
 We would please ask that you do not visit our offices during the outbreak.
 Our London office, located at Martin Lane currently remains closed.

 Covid-19 and other compliance issues